 The value of the degree is reflected in the University's mission to exercise leadership in applying learning to the fundamental needs of human life, and especially to the promotion of peace and justice, in whatever professional or social context students may find themselves.
 Faculty in the Liberal Studies are committed both to their own specific discipline and to the integration of disciplines.
 Each member of the faculty serves as an advisor to help students successfully complete their degree program and accomplish their career goals, and each member participates in the teaching of LS 101 and LS 451.

 Students may declare the major at any time.
 Formal admission to the major occurs after students complete 32 hours of college level course work.

 All University Studies requirements must be met with a total of 120 semester hours required for graduation.
 One-third of the 120 hours must be upper division courses.
 For the Liberal Studies major, 51 semester hours are required, including LS 101, LS 201, LS 300, LS 451, an internship, and specific support courses.
 In most cases, at least one-half of the semester hours applied to the major must be upper division courses.
-For the Liberal Studies minor, 21 semester hours are required, including LS 101 and two upper division courses in each of the following: art, creative writing, English, philosophy, psychology, religious studies, anthropology, and history.
+For the Liberal Studies minor, 21 semester hours are required, including LS 101 and three upper division courses in two of the following: African American Studies, art, creative writing, English, philosophy, psychology, religious studies, anthropology, and history.

 In the senior year, students enroll in LS 451: Integrative Research for which, among other projects, they complete a significant research project reviewed by all faulty in the School of Liberal Studies.